Grace is at work on earth! Regardless of opposition, if one perseveres in pursuit of the dream, he can expect grace victories.

-When the boundaries that divide range from “I simply do not know a Christian of another racial background” to “They murdered my family,” it is absurd to think that a single application will serve all.
+When the boundaries that divide range from “I simply do not know a Christian of another racial background” to “They murdered my family,” it is absurd to think that a single application will serve all, though Scripture applies in all cases.
 Although applications may differ according to our gifts and communities, God expects each of us to advance grace relations.
 It is time to join the movement of workers that are preparing, planting, and harvesting in a garden of grace rather than in a garden of racism.

 The task before us cannot be underestimated!
-God is calling us to be involved in the most meaningful type of harvest that has ever existed.
-We are being called to uproot the garden of Darwinian evolution—along with all the hatred, persecution, and prejudice it has yielded.
-With plows in hand, we have the opportunity to till the soil again, preparing for a future of multicultural unity both in heaven and on earth.
+God is calling us to be involved in part of the most meaningful type of harvest that has ever existed.
+We are being called to uproot the garden of Darwinian evolution — along with all the hatred, persecution, and prejudice it has yielded.
+With plows in hand, we have the opportunity to till the soil again, preparing for a future of multicultural unity, both in heaven and on earth.

-All who desire to enter the fields of racism and be a part of the grace relations movement would profit from a SWOT analysis.
+All who desire to be a part of the grace relations movement would profit from a SWOT analysis.
 SWOT is a common business term for a type of analysis that helps teams identify their Strengths, Weaknesses, Opportunities, and Threats.
-Knowing oneself, the culture, and the demographics of the ministry and community as well as the adversaries will assist in contextualizing a local application.
+Knowing oneself, the culture, and the demographics of the ministry and community, as well as the adversaries, will assist in contextualizing a local application.

 We need grace to honestly access where we are personally.
 (Ken addressed many of these issues in an earlier chapter, as he challenged us to apply theology and scientific evidence on a heart level.)
 In challenging students to prepare themselves for cross-cultural ministry, I prepared a list of questions for them to prayerfully consider (see appendix C).
 The purpose of the self-inspection is to identify personal strengths and weaknesses and then develop a personal growth plan.
 Often our failure to progress has more to do with ourselves than those we need to reconcile with!

 Personal preparation is as fundamental to grace relations as soil preparation is to planting a garden.
 The wise garden owner knows the current condition of his fields.
 Likewise, we should know the demographics, values, experiences, governance, worship styles, and history of the communities we seek to bring together by the grace of God.
 It is helpful to determine what truths are non-negotiable and what cultural preferences can be negotiated before engaging relationships.
-Many plans fail to take into account that certain organizations and communities have racial bias embedded in their systems and processes.
-Long after personal racism has been forsaken, organizations constructed on racist ideology still resist grace relations—although individuals are unconscious of it.
-This system is very apparent in segregated neighborhoods, especially when the segregation is being promoted by gentrification (the political and/or economic displacement of poor people from a neighborhood to be repopulated with those more financially well off).
+Many plans fail to take into account that certain organizations and communities may have racial bias embedded in their systems and processes.
+Long after personal racism has been forsaken, organizations constructed on racist ideology may still resist grace relations — even if individuals are unconscious of it.
+One example is segregated neighborhoods, especially when the segregation is being promoted by gentrification (the political and/ or economic displacement of poor people from a neighborhood to be repopulated with those more financially well-off).

 A grace relations strategy includes a dream, a realistic perspective, an expectation of opposition, and contextualized applications.
 Finally, a good plan should have measurable points of progress.
-Years ago I pondered this question: What does a “white” person have to do for me to accept him?
-It dawned on me that if there were not a measurable goal, there would never be an end to racism—at least for me.
+Years ago I pondered this question: What did a “white” person have to do for me to accept him?
+It dawned on me that if there were not a measurable goal, there would never be an end to racism — at least for me.
 Must it always be “them” and “us,” or could it ever really become just “us”?

 Every harvest begins long before the fruit is picked.
 A vibrant garden growing in grace relations is no exception.
 It’s the result of strategic work through different seasons, maturing through the years, to yield the desired result.
 In the next few pages, I’ve included a list of possible steps that you might want to consider as you measure your progress.
-While it might take much time for the harvest to mature, however, there are blessings every moment of the journey: a new friend, a unique insight from God’s Word, the sense of fullness that comes from knowing you’re living out His plan for you.
-Much of the blessing comes from experiencing God’s grace in your own personal life even as you desire to see the fruit of grace expressed on a community level.
-Notice what 2 Peter 1:5–8 says about the personal process that ensures that we are useful and fruitful in our work:
+While it might take much time for the harvest to mature, there are blessings every moment of the journey: a new friend, a new insight from God’s Word, the sense of fullness that comes from knowing you’re living out His plan for you.
+Much of the blessing comes from experiencing God’s grace in your own personal life, even as you desire to see the fruit of grace expressed on a community level.
+Notice what the Bible says about the personal process that ensures that we are useful and fruitful in our work:

-And beside this, giving all diligence, add to your faith virtue; and to virtue knowledge; and to knowledge temperance; and to temperance patience; and to patience godliness; and to godliness, brotherly kindness; and to brotherly kindness charity.
-For if these things be in you, and abound, they make you that ye shall neither be barren nor unfruitful in the knowledge of our Lord Jesus Christ (KJV).
+And beside this, giving all diligence, add to your faith virtue; and to virtue knowledge; and to knowledge temperance; and to temperance patience; and to patience godliness; and to godliness brotherly kindness; and to brotherly kindness charity.
+For if these things be in you, and abound, they make you that ye shall neither be barren nor unfruitful in the knowledge of our Lord Jesus Christ.
+(2 Peter 1:5–8 KJV)

 Christ is the ultimate model we seek to imitate.
 He clearly states and demonstrates that God’s commandments may be summed up as loving God and loving our neighbor as ourselves (Matthew 22:37–39).
 We will never attain complete conformity to Christ-like love in this life; therefore, we should continually be growing through application of the growth cycle.

 The abounding sin of the first Adam is evident all around us in broken “race” relations.
 There needs to be more evidence of the abounding love and acceptance of the last Adam (Jesus) through His grace relations.
-The Christian family is united by one blood—the death of Christ!
+The Christian family is united by one blood — the blood of Christ!
 Will the Church demonstrate that God’s reconciliation at Christ’s expense creates a community of love that captures the attention of a fractured and dysfunctional society?